jkamm/Measures-That-Matter/README.md

 ### Running the Application
 - Start Fologram on both your phone and desktop.
-- Connect the Reekon T1 and, optionally, the Bosch laser to your smartphone via Bluetooth.
+- Connect the Reekon T1 and, optionally, the Bosch laser to your computer via Bluetooth.
 - Open the Rhino model and activate the Grasshopper script for real-time updates.
 - Begin taking measurements, and watch the model dynamically update with precise data.